-The fact that my ovaries were still there protected me from the increased risk of a heart attack and due also to my taking medications to control my high blood pressure.
+The fact that my ovaries were still there protected me from the increased risk of a heart attack along with my high blood pressure medication.

-For women the symptoms for a heart attack, are not as well known like those of men.
+For women the symptoms for a heart attack, are not as well-known as those of men.

-Let Dr. Dale show you how to help your body do what it was designed to do for you to start looking and feeling your best.
+Purchase and read Dr. Dale’s book and learn how to help your body do what it was designed to do for you to start looking and feeling your best.

 Doctors believe that the numerous changes that occur in women during menopause lead to this increased risk of developing high blood pressure.
 The changes during your menopause are related to the changes happening in your ovaries, that brings on hormonal changes that can lead to your increased risk.

 The hormonal changes that occur can lead to increased salt sensitivity and to weight gain.
 These are biochemical changes occurring during menopause and high blood pressure development in women.